cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-truncate.md

 :   Do not change the values of sequences.
 This is the default.

 CASCADE
-:   Because this key word applies to foreign key references (which are not supported in Greenplum Database) it has no effect.
+:   Because this key word applies to foreign key references (which are not supported in Cloudberry Database) it has no effect.

 RESTRICT
-:   Because this key word applies to foreign key references (which are not supported in Greenplum Database) it has no effect.
+:   Because this key word applies to foreign key references (which are not supported in Cloudberry Database) it has no effect.

 ## Notes